 A Great Ocean Road

 Victoria’s number one tourist attraction is a seaside road with awesome views that was constructed by soldiers returning from World War 1.
-Along the Great Ocean Road you’ll see the majestic Twelve Apostles, originally known as the ‘Sow and Piglets’.
+Along the Great Ocean Road you’ll see the majestic Twelve Apostles.
 These limestone stacks formed as a result of erosion forced by wind and sea over time.